yohan-hicof/motorbike_lean_tracker/README.md

 -Create a python script to allow data visualisation from the saved file.

 -Find a way to estimate the laptime based on gps data.
+(Need data to test that.)

 -Add the state of the battery during tracking and visualization. : https://community.m5stack.com/topic/2994/core2-how-to-know-the-current-battery-level/9

-- Add in the point capture the led if they are activated.

 - Add in the replay the leds if they are activated.

+- Add simple capture visualization: Just speed and lean.

+- Add a menu to select visualizationt type.

+- In replay track, add button to pause, speed up/ slow down the replay

 Known issues